a woman who is working and looks worried, overwhelmed and burnt out

 The relentless pace of the modern work environment can contribute to burnout.
 To manage this, there are strategies to help you maintain a healthy work-life balance.
 This includes:

-Once you are able to recognize and discuss what is causing your burn out, begin to prioritize self-care activities such as:
+Once you are able to recognize and identify what is causing the burnout, begin prioritizing some “self-care” activities such as:

 These things can help mitigate the negative impact of keeping pace with professional demands.

-One thing I have always noticed as a common factor taking place in the dental industry is… practice owners just do not do enough with their teams to foster better relationships.
+One thing I have always noticed as a common factor taking place in the dental industry: Practice owners often either do not support their teams to foster better relationships or try too hard to support them.
+There is no balance there.

 How to Personally Cope with Burnout